-A voter applying to vote at a polling place established pursuant to section 2 of this act may be challenged pursuant to NRS 293.303.
-23456789 Sec.
-6.5.
-1. Each county clerk shall: (a) Designate one or more polling places in the county as a site for an elector of the county to register to vote on the day of a primary election or general election.
-Each polling place designated pursuant to this paragraph must be approved by the board of county commissioners. (b) Except as otherwise provided in subsection 2: (1) Publish during the week before the election in a newspaper of general 10 circulation a notice of the location of each polling place in the county that has 11 been designated pursuant to paragraph (a).
-12 (2) Post a list of the locations designated pursuant to paragraph (a) on 13 any bulletin board used for posting notice of meetings of the board of county 14 commissioners.
-The list must be posted continuously for a period beginning not 15 later than the fifth business day before the election and ending at 7 p.m. on the 16 day of the election.
+(b) Post a list of the location of each such polling place on any bulletin board used for posting notice of meetings of the board of county commissioners.
+The list must be posted continuously for a period beginning not later than the fifth business day before the election and ending at 7 p.m. on the day of the election.
 The county clerk shall make copies of the list available to the public during the period of posting in reasonable quantities without charge.

-2. The provisions of paragraphs (b) of subsection 1 do not apply if every 17 18

-19 polling place in the county is a polling place where an elector of the county may 20 register to vote on the day of the primary election or general election.
-21 an elector must:
+2. The provisions of subsection 1 do not apply if every polling place in the county is designated as a polling place where any person entitled to vote in the county by personal appearance may do so on the day of the primary election or general election.